JohnCselcuk/School_District_Analysis/README.md

 # School_District_Analysis
 Click this Click to access files: https://github.com/JohnCselcuk/School_District_Analysis
 ## Overview of Analysis
 This analysis was created to get 15 different high school results by following each criterion: Student ID, student name, gender, grade, school name, reading score, math score, type size, budget, average and percentage.
-After finding the results, we replace the data for the 9th graders at Thomas High School while keeping the rest of the data intact and perform the same analysis we did in our module.
+After finding the results, we replaced the data for the 9th graders at Thomas High School while keeping the rest of the data intact and performing the same analysis we did in our module.
 This data I have generated will have a big impact on how the schoolboard plans for the upcoming academic year.

 ## Results
 - We used Jupyter Notebook,Pandas and Python 3.7.6 to complete this analysis.